JJGohildev/JJGohildev/README.md

 ## About Me

 I'm a data analyst based in Koblenz, Germany, with experience turning operational and business data into reporting that people can actually use.
-I work across the analytics workflow—from cleaning and validating source data to defining KPIs, building dashboards, and presenting the findings clearly to stakeholders.
+I work across the analytics workflow from cleaning and validating source data to defining KPIs, building dashboards, and presenting the findings clearly to stakeholders.

 My core toolkit includes **Power BI, SQL, Excel, Python, and Tableau**.
 I use **Power Query and DAX** for data preparation and modeling, and **Excel VBA** to reduce repetitive reporting work.
 I care as much about the reliability of the numbers as the appearance of the final dashboard.